Taiwan's 'Power Lottery' jackpot ... | Taiwan News

 The Power Lottery has now gone 46 weeks in a row without a winner, breaking the record of 40 weeks set in 2015.
 If a single winner is able to claim that jackpot, it would be the biggest cash prize since Dec.
-11 of last year, and the sixth highest in the history of the Power Lottery.
+11 of last year.

 The biggest winning jackpot claimed by a single person in the history of the Power Lottery was NT$3 billion on April 23, 2015, according to Taiwan Lottery statistics.